bertt/tesselate_building/README.md

 Console tool for creating a LOD1.2 triangulated polyhedralsurface from (building) footprint and height value.
 Colors per triangle are written to the 'colors' column.
 Buildings can have multiple storeys.

+The buildings consist of 3 parts:

+- Floor: Drawn at z=0, tesselated footprint geometry;

+- Roof: Drawn at z=height, tesselated footprint geometry

+- Walls: Vertically drawn triangles.
+As input is used the footprint vertices and from/to values per storey/building

+Parts can be made invisible by using transparent colors.

 This tool is designed to create the correct input information for creating 3D tiles with pg2b3dm (https://github.com/Geodan/pg2b3dm)

 ## Running